andy-lee-cat/Similar-NIM-GAME/README.md

 ```
 Here, we first set `maxlen` to 3 and display the SG function values for different lengths.
 We then input the current configuration.

-For example, when the configuration is `1 3 5 7`, it is a losing position, as any move results in the configuration `1 5 7`.
+For example, when the configuration is `1 3 5 7`, it is a losing position, so print("GG").
+If we choose reduce 3 to 0, then we get `1 5 7`.

 In the configuration `1 5 7`, various winning moves are available, such as reducing 5 to 2 by crossing out 3, or splitting 5 into two independent groups of `1` and `3`.